stutipande/Lyringual/README.md

 Persistance has been implemented but not for songId and the language chosen to translate to.

 To do:
-Add gamification elements,
+REMOVE SUMMARY VIEW AND RELATED STUFF FROM THE LABS, Add gamification elements,
 Clean up the interface,
 Hide translation for people who want to translate for themselves (Hide it initially),